MephistoDevelop/battleship/README.md

 ### Deployment

-To deploy the application and view it on your browser, open your project folder terminal and run these command:" ; "To run the linter files you will need to run these command on the terminal
+To deploy the application and view it on your browser, open your project folder terminal and run `npm run start`.

+To run the linter files you will need to run these commands on the terminal:

 `npm install`
 `npm run build`